Turkey's president has built vast power over 20 years. But he may lose on Sunday

 ISTANBUL — For the past two decades, Turkish President Recep Tayyip Erdogan has dominated his country's politics.
 He's been a key and contentious player on the world stage.
 And he's steadily tightened his grip on power in ways that have weakened the country's democracy.

-Now his bid for another five-year term faces a stiff challenge, with voters going to the polls this Sunday.
+Now his bid for another five-year term faces a stiff challenge, as voters took to the polls Sunday to determine his future.

 Erdogan has lost support as his country is mired in an economic crisis and his government faces criticism for its slow response to the massive damage from earthquakes in February.